divishakh/ide/docs/prd.md

 - Generous whitespace and breathing room between elements
 - Smooth rounded corners on cards, buttons, and panels
 - Elegant shadows and depth layers for dimensional feel
-- Responsive grid system that adapts gracefully\n- **Distinct separation between input section and output section**
+- Responsive grid system that adapts gracefully\n- **Distinct three-column layout**: Left sidebar for files, center for code editor, right/bottom for input and output sections
+- **Clear separation between input section and output section** with visual dividers
+- **Prominent project selector button** in the top toolbar or sidebar header

-### 5.5 Interactive Elements
+\n### 5.5 Interactive Elements
 - Smooth micro-animations on hover and click states
 - Polished button styles with subtle effects
 - Refined input fields and form controls